 - Calibration Pressure: The pressure at which the calibration was performed.

-- Valve Adjustment: P1 is the inlet pressure and P2 is outlet pressure used to tune the valve performance.
-This table is only shown for controllers.
+- Valve Adjustment: For controllers, the inlet pressure (P1) and outlet pressure (P2) used to tune the valve.

-Then, there is information about your device’s readings before calibration (As-Found) and after calibration (As-Left).
-This lets you know if the unit was in spec when it arrived for calibration, and if not, which points were out of tolerance.
-Only devices returned for recalibration will have As-Found data.
+Next, there is information on your device’s as-found and as-left data – its readings before and after calibration.
+This indicates whether the device was in-spec when it arrived for calibration, and if not, which points were out of tolerance.
+All devices returned for recalibration will have as-found data.

-- In Tolerance: This lets you know if any measured points were out of tolerance.
+- In Tolerance: Indicating whether the measured points were in or out of tolerance.

-More recent reports also include error and control response charts.
+More recent calibration reports also include error and control response charts.

-- Error Chart: This plots As-Found and As-Left data with reference to tolerance values.
+- Error Chart: As-found and as-left data with reference to tolerance values.

-- Control Response Chart: This plots the valve response relative to a step change in setpoint using the specified P1 and P2 in the Valve Adjustment Table.
-This chart is only present for controllers.
+- Control Response Chart: For controllers, the valve response relative to a step change in setpoint, using the P1 and P2 specified in the Valve Adjustment table.

-- FP-25 Calibration: Alicat FP-25 devices receive NIST-traceable calibrations for mass flow, temperature, and barometric pressure.
-Flow calibration accuracy is 1% of reading.
+- FP-25: Alicat FP-25 devices receive NIST-traceable calibrations for mass flow, temperature, and barometric pressure.
+The flow calibration accuracy is 1% of reading.

-- 3rd-Party 17025 Calibration Services: Alicat conducts 17025 calibrations with the help of 3rd-party calibration houses.
-Upon calibration of the Alicat devices, the customer receives the standard Alicat NIST-traceable calibration documentation as well as a 17025 certificate of conformity provided by the 3rd-party.
+- 3rd-Party 17025 Calibration Services: Alicat works with 3rd-party calibration houses to conduct 17025 calibrations.
+Following 17025 calibration, you will receive a standard Alicat NIST-traceable calibration documentation and a 17025 certificate of conformity provided by the 3rd-party.
 17025 calibrations are available with L.A.B. or A2LA accreditation.
 For more information, see Calibration Types.